leticiacocato/MinhaEstatistica/README.md

 # Blog Datasets, Scripts and Plots

 Welcome to the repository where I share datasets and the corresponding scripts used in my blog posts.
-This repository includes data files and code that I use to demonstrate various analyses, data visualizations, and machine learning techniques.
+This repository includes data files and code that I use to demonstrate different types of analysis, visualizations and machine learning techniques.

 ## Table of Contents
 1. [Overview](#overview)